Create an event

-New in 1.7: Detailled calendar view
+Detailled calendar view

-Since Easy Events RSVP 1.7 you can view all events in a detailled calendar.
+You can view all events in a detailled calendar.

-Since Easy Events RSVP 1.7 you have a dedicated "Events" button in your Confluence navigation to view all Events in your Confluence for wich you have viewing access.
+You have a dedicated "Events" button in your Confluence navigation to view all Events in your Confluence for wich you have viewing access.

 Calendar macro: Use the calendar anywhere